 The university is home to a large number of students from across the world, offering undergraduate, postgraduate research to PhD courses.
 With over 2,000 courses to choose from and 16,000 students across six faculties, the university’s academic portfolio comprises more than 50 disciplines in the arts and humanities, health, business, education, the social sciences and the sciences.

-Looking for student accommodation abroad once you’ve chosen which university to go to can be a daunting task.
+Looking for student accommodation near University of Hull?
 In that case, University Living is the right platform where you can find you ideal accommodation that not only meets your budget but also offers various facilities onsite.
 Whether you're looking for a studio or and en-suite room, just filter your choices on their website and get in touch with their student housing experts who will assist you.

 Student life in Hull

 The bustling city of Hull is just a stone’s throw from some of the UK's most picturesque country- sides as well as expansive sandy coastlines.
 As an international student, you will find there’s a reason why Hull was voted the second friendliest city in the UK.
 And that’s not all, Hull is one of the cheapest cities to live in, with more or less reasonable rental prices, so you’ll save money to spend elsewhere.
 The city has a range of restaurants, pubs, shops, all of the places that will make your time at Hull worth every penny.